 Make time to go window shopping in the legendary street Königsallee, which starts in the Old Town and where you will find big name designer brands and fashion boutiques.
-Splash out on a delicious pastry or sweet treat from a deli in one of the area’s arcades, and eat it while admiring the view of the Königsallee boulevard canal.
+Indulge in a delicious pastry or choose a sweet treat from a deli in one of the area's arcades, and eat it while admiring the view of the Königsallee boulevard canal.

 The Filmmuseum Düsseldorf in Altstadt is a cool place to visit if you are a fan of the silver screen.
 The Filmmuseum's permanent collection showcases vintage technologies and interactive exhibits on the history of film, props, costumes, photographs, projectors and more.
 The museum has daily film screenings for visitors, and you can even visit a replica film studio.

 Near the Altstadt is also one of Dusseldorf’s most famous clubs, Stone Im Ratinger Hof.
 Once a hotspot for the early punk movement, this cult Dusseldorf venue now hosts a variety of music performances.
 There are regular concerts and club nights, featuring genres from alt to indie, punk to garage.

 If you want to sample more of contemporary Dusseldorf life, head to the buzzing MedienHafen area of the city for a sophisticated afternoon.
 MedienHafen is home to TV and radio studios as well as fashion houses and agencies, so enjoy a vibrant, modern atmosphere.
 While there, take in the unique landmark architecture of skyscrapers and then relax in a glamorous harbor front restaurant or café.
 This cosmopolitan area is also home to the Rhine Tower, which gives you awe inspiring views of Dusseldorf from a high viewing platform or rotating restaurant.